danishmuneer/working-with-wordpress/WooCommerce-Functions/Set-Default-Country-for-Checkout/readme.txt

-Code goes in the functions.php file of the current WordPress theme
+PHP code goes in the current theme's functions.php file